CosmoAI-AES/CosmoAI-AES.github.io/docs/model/Overview.md

     of the source and produce undistorted images of it.
 3.  simulation model (LensModel) which calculates distorted images by using the lens and source models.
+    Some simulation models are couples the lens model for various reasons.

 ## Modelling the Lens